Strength Training: The Ultimate Guide for Building Muscle and Increasing Endurance

 Lower Body

-The lower body includes the glutes, legs, and core muscles.
-These muscles are responsible for supporting your body weight and maintaining balance.
-By targeting these muscle groups through exercises like squats, lunges, and leg presses, you can increase your lower body strength and improve your overall mobility.
+The lower part includes the buttocks, legs, and abdominal muscles, which are commonly referred to as core muscles.
+The purpose these muscles serve is that they bear the weight of the body and achieve balance.
+Exercising these muscle groups using exercises like squats, lunges, and leg presses, for instance, can help in increasing lower body strength and enhancing motion range.

 Abs